Yesterday my daughter had the day off from school. My grand plans for a mommy-daughter crafty day turned into me doing this:

 “I wish my parents as cool as your mom and played Roblox, too.”

 Wow.
 How often do you hear your kid’s friend say you’re cool?
+Perhaps I will invest in a minecraft server so that we can all play together or is that weird?

 I know the time is nearing when my daughter and her friends will want me nowhere near when they’re doing their thing.
 So what if it’s not the crafty glittery free-for-all I had imagined?
 She’s welcoming me into her world.
 That shit’s gold.